standardgalactic/zet/activities.md

 - Using model checking for end-to-end verification of processor pipelines

 This technique has proven very effective at detecting complex bugs early in the design process.
+It has been used on 8 ARM processors and the tools and technique will be used in all of ARM's next generation processors.

-1 paper published, 1 tool released.
+1 paper published ([CAV](/papers/CAV_16/)), 1 tool tech-transferred.

 ### Mechanised Processor Specification